-During recent months, houses in the broader south-east QLD area enjoy very strong demand with high quality properties are sold at a premium very quickly.
+High interstate migration is a key reason behind the strong housing demand in QLD.
+During recent months, houses in the broader south-east QLD area enjoy strong demand with high quality properties are sold at a premium very quickly.

 In addition, it is highly likely that investor activity, and particularly their demand for free standing houses will increase significantly in south-east QLD.

 As previously projected, areas attracting these lifestyle buyers include the Gold Coast and the Sunshine Coast.
 Beachside suburbs especially are outperforming the market.
+For example, Palm Beach, Bilinga, Currumbin and Tugun on the Gold Coast recorded an average price growth of 22.8 per cent across these areas.
 The demand for free-standing houses in coastal areas is very sustainable and is likely to continue, at a lower growth rate, over the medium and long term.

 Overall, houses in south-east QLD are projected to deliver 6-10 per cent capital growth over the next 12 months.